History Grounded: Launch in schools

 The book was provided to schools by the Welsh Government in early 2022 in time for the 2022/2023 academic year.
 Improving the teaching of Welsh history was part of the cooperation agreement between Plaid Cymru and Welsh Labour.

-Jeremy Miles, Minister for Education and the Welsh Language, said that he wants to make sure that pupils get an education where they leave school with an appreciation for Wales' history including majori events and experiences of people and communites from different parts of Wales.
+Jeremy Miles, Minister for Education and the Welsh Language, said that he wants to make sure that pupils get an education where they leave school with an appreciation for Wales' history including major events and experiences of people and communities from different parts of Wales.

 Elin Jones, the author said that the book puts an emphasis on pupils local area as well as a diverse Welsh history.
-Jones said that the aim of the book was to allow chuldren to understand how their local history and Welsh history "shaped the landscape of Wales and how the clues to the history of their cynefin can be found around them in things like buildings and local place names."
+Jones said that the aim of the book was to allow children to understand how their local history and Welsh history "shaped the landscape of Wales and how the clues to the history of their cynefin can be found around them in things like buildings and local place names."

 Sian Gwenllian, the designated member from Plaid Cymru for the cooperation agreement, noted Wales' story has become compulsory, in the school curriculum and that Elin Jones' book adds a "positive development" and will help to support teachers in teaching Welsh history.
 Gwenllian added that a proper understanding of Welsh history is an "integral part of ensuring that young people in Wales understand their nation’s past, present and future."